schrockwell/bodyguard/README.md

 The `use` macro injects `authorize!/3` (raises on failure) and `authorize?/3` (returns a boolean) wrapper functions for convenience.

-The `action` argument, an atom, typically maps one-to-one with the actual context function name, although it can be more broad (e.g. `:manage_post` or `:read_post`) to authorize a wider range of individual actions.
+The `action` argument, an atom, typically maps one-to-one with the actual context function name, although it can be more broad (e.g. `:manage_post` or `:read_post`) to indicate a rule encompassing a wider range of actions.

 For details, see `Bodyguard.Policy` in the docs.